Michaelwwk/appStoreAnalytics/README.md

 - Workflows (.github/workflows)
   - This folder include all .yml files which interacts with GitHub Actions to activate the respective workflows.
 - Data Sources (dataSources)
-  - Data sources are obtained from point 1 & 2 in reference list below.
+  - Data sources are obtained from point 1 & 2 in the reference list below.
 - Data Wrangling (dataWrangling)
   - Scripts in this folder carried out steps such as data cleaning (e.g. null values and non-English words removal), data prepatory work for text analytics, and exploratory data analysis.
 - Data Modelling (models)
   - Analytical techniques explored includes: Decision Tree, Random Forest, and Content-Based Recommender System.
 - Dashboard (dashboard)
-  - Contains the Power BI file for data visualisation.
+  - Contains the Power BI file for data visualization.
 - Images (images)
   - Contains Apple App Store, Google Play Store, and our group logos.